Lamellar ichthyosis: Appearance and treatment at birth

-Long term course
+Long-term course

 The appearance can be caused by several skin diseases, and it is most often not associated with other birth defects.
 In most cases, the baby develops an ichthyosis or ichthyosis-like condition or other rare skin disorder.

 Most cases (approximately 75%) of collodion baby will go on to develop a type of autosomal recessive congenital ichthyosis (either lamellar ichthyosis or congenital ichthyosiform erythroderma).

 In around 10% of cases the baby sheds this layer of skin and has normal skin for the rest of its life.
 This is known as self-healing collodion baby.

 The remaining 15% of cases are caused by a variety of diseases involving keratinization disorders.
 Known causes of collodion baby include ichthyosis vulgaris and trichothiodystrophy.
-Less well documented causes include Sjögren-Larsson syndrome, Netherton syndrome, Gaucher disease type 2, congenital hypothyroidism, Conradi syndrome, Dorfman-Chanarin syndrome, ketoadipiaciduria, koraxitrachitic syndrome, ichthyosis variegata and palmoplantar keratoderma with anogenital leukokeratosis.
+Less well documented causes include Sjögren–Larsson syndrome, Netherton syndrome, Gaucher disease type 2, congenital hypothyroidism, Conradi syndrome, Chanarin–Dorfman syndrome, ketoadipiaciduria, koraxitrachitic syndrome, ichthyosis variegata and palmoplantar keratoderma with anogenital leukokeratosis.
 Since many of these conditions have an autosomal recessive inheritance pattern, they are rare and can be associated with consanguinity.

 Tests that can be used to find the cause of collodion baby include examination of the hairs, blood tests and a skin biopsy.

 Associated medical problems

-Overheating: The scaling of the skin prevents normal sweating so hot weather and/or vigorous exercise can cause problems.
+Overheating: The scaling of the skin prevents normal sweating so hot weather and vigorous exercise can cause problems.

 Eye problems: The eyelids can be pulled down by the tightness of the skin and this can make eyelids (but usually just the lower one) very red and they are prone to drying and irritation.

 Constriction bands: Very rarely children with this condition can have tight bands of skin around their fingers or toes (usually at the tips) that can prevent proper blood circulation to the area.

 Hair loss: Severe scaling of the skin on the scalp can lead to patchy loss of hair, but this is rarely permanent.